balu6914/BCNDM/dproxy/README.md

 Once user has the JWT token, he can fetch the proxied resource by accessing `/http` endpoint on dProxy.
 User should issue HTTP GET request to `/http` endpoint with HTTP header: "Authorization: your-jwt-token-here".
-Upon this request, dProxy will analyze the JWT token from the HTTP header, and if valid, it will fetch the resource and send it to user.
+Upon this request, dProxy will analyze the JWT token from the HTTP header, and if valid, it will fetch the resource specified in the token and send it to user.

+User can also fetch files from local filesystem directory which is configured using `DATAPACE_LOCAL_FS_ROOT ` env variable.
+Files within that directory will be available if user sends HTTP GET request to `/fs` endpoint with HTTP header: "Authorization: your-jwt-token-here".
+Upon this request, dProxy will analyze the JWT token from the HTTP header, and if valid, it will fetch local file specified in the token and send it to user.

 ## Configuration